 Transfer the batter to the coffee can or crock pot insert.

-Set in the crock pot and cover with two paper towels.
+Set in the crock pot and cover with 2 paper towels.

 Let the coffee can or insert remain in the crock pot heating element for 10 minutes.
 Then remove the tin or insert to a wire rack to continue cooling for an additional 10 minutes.
 Unmold, if desired, and cool completely (or serve warm).